Codersiddhi27/Housing-Market-Analysis/README.md

 - Final Housing Market Analysis Dashboard

 This sequential approach helps users understand individual trends before viewing the complete dashboard, making the analysis more organized and easier to interpret.

+## 📊 Performance Testing – Amount of Data Loaded

+The **Amount of Data Loaded** test was performed to verify that the housing dataset was successfully imported into Tableau and was ready for analysis.
+The cleaned dataset was loaded without any errors, and Tableau correctly recognized all available fields and records.

+The successful loading of the dataset ensured that the data was available for creating worksheets, dashboards, and storyboards.
+A preview of the imported data confirmed that the required rows and columns were accessible for further visualization and analysis.

+### Results

+- **Dataset:** Cleaned_Housing_Data.csv
+- **Rows Loaded:** 10,000
+- **Fields Loaded:** 32
+- **Loading Status:** Successfully Loaded
+- **Performance:** Passed

+> **Note:** The dataset was successfully loaded into Tableau and validated using the Data Source preview before proceeding with dashboard and storyboard development.

+## 🔍 Performance Testing – Utilization of Filters

+Interactive filters were implemented in the Tableau dashboard to improve data exploration.
+Users can filter housing data based on the **Number of Bedrooms**, allowing the dashboard to dynamically update and display only the relevant records.
+The filtering functionality responded correctly and enhanced the overall usability of the dashboard.

+### Results

+- Filter Applied: Number of Bedrooms
+- Dashboard Response: Dynamic
+- Data Updated Successfully
+- Performance: Passed